jan379/quobyte-presales/elbencho/example_workloads/examples.md

 # Let's first bench the network, then the storage

-# network benchmark.
+# Network benchmark.
 Needs elbencho deployed && started on all hosts that participate
 ## Clients send data
 elbencho\
  --label arg="Bandwidth, clients send 1MB blocks and receive 1 bit."\